 In addition to its School for Dog Trainers, National K-9 offers: Obedience Training, Behavior Counseling, Puppy Preschool, Specialty Training, and Boarding Services to dogs and their owners.
 National K-9’s comprehensive puppy preschool program has served as a model for many professional trainers around the world.
 Over the years National K-9 instructors have been continually developing a wealth of experience training a wide variety of breeds and mixed breeds.
 National K-9 trainers have experience training dogs for service, tracking, and scent detection.
 National K-9 also has experience training dogs for law enforcement and their handlers.

 Throughout National K-9’s history its instructors have taken an active role in the field of dog training and behavior.
 Instructors have been speakers at veterinary and professional dog trainer conferences.
-They have also presented information on various training and behavior related topics to businesses, schools and government agencies.
+They have also presented information on various training and behavior related topics to businesses, schools, and government agencies.
 They continue to be cited in numerous newspapers, trade, and consumer publications.
-Additionally they have appeared on national and local television and radio.
+Additionally, instructors have appeared on national and local television and radio.

+In 2024 National K-9 will celebrate its 49th anniversary of helping make our best friends even better.
 Since National K-9’s inception, the entire staff has worked to develop better ways to train dogs and educate dog owners.
 Since 1975 the National K-9 staff has continued their commitment to adapting to the constant changes related to dog training and ownership.
-The entire staff takes great pride in developing better ways to effectively educate dog owners, trainers and the public.
+The entire staff takes great pride in developing better ways to effectively educate dog owners, trainers, and the public.
 National K-9 instructors continue to attend professional workshops, seminars, and conferences to keep up on the latest in relation to training and behavior.
-School Director/Instructor Bob Jervis and Instructor Chris Altier, are committed to National K-9 continuing to evolve and remain at the forefront of professional dog training and dog trainer education.
+The National K-9 staff is committed to remain at the forefront of professional dog training and dog trainer education.